Narsil-A/Blogging-Platform-API/README.md

 ## 🔥 Tech Stack

-- **Cookiecutter Django**: The industry-standard, production-ready Django setup.
-With built-in Docker, PostgreSQL, and environment management, it’s the ultimate starter for serious developers.
+- **Cookiecutter Django**: I used Cookiecutter Django to streamline the setup for this project.
+It comes with Docker, PostgreSQL, and environment management already configured, which helped me get started quickly while learning how these pieces fit together.
-- **Django & Django REST Framework**: Leveraging the power of Django for web development and REST APIs, this platform ensures high performance and clean code.
+- **Django & Django REST Framework**: For this project, I wanted to explore Django and Django REST Framework.
+They provided a solid foundation for building a functional API with clean code and fast performance.
-- **PostgreSQL**: Reliable, scalable database management for all your blogging needs.
+- **PostgreSQL**: I chose PostgreSQL for its reliability and scalability, and this project gave me hands-on experience working with it.
-- **Docker**: Full Docker support for effortless deployment and consistent development across environments.
+- **Docker**: Using Docker ensured that the project environment was easy to manage and deploy, which made the development process smoother, especially for testing across different setups.
-- **Postman**: API tested and ready to handle anything you throw at it.
+- **Postman**: I tested the API thoroughly with Postman to ensure everything worked as expected.
+This was part of my learning process for debugging and refining API endpoints.

+- **Built for clarity**:  In line with the requirements of the technical test, this project focuses solely on the core API functionalities without implementing pagination, authentication, or authorization.
+This makes the code straightforward and easier to follow for testing and review.

 ## 💡 Key Features